Statistical Inference in Large Multi-way Networks: Introduction

 For researchers working with sparse networks --- i.e., where most potential connections are not realized ---, our approach offers a distinct computational advantage: polyads can be constructed by looping over pairs of edges with strictly positive counts (i.e., realized connections), allowing the estimation procedure to scale with the number of observed relationships rather than the number of potential relationships.
-This is a significant step forward, since the usage of tetrad-based methods has been limited by its computational cost: the available methods for computing tetrad-based statistics, which work only for two- or three-way models, either (i) require looping over all pairs of edges, including unrealized connections (e.g., \cite{graham2017econometric, Muris_Pakel_WP_2025}), or (ii) rely on matrix multiplications that remain slow for sparse networks (e.g., \cite{jochmans2017two}).
-In particular, as exemplified by our experiments, our computational implementation enables the use of the polyads method on large administrative datasets.
+This is a significant step forward, since the usage of tetrad-based methods has been limited by its computational cost: the available methods for computing tetrad-based statistics, which work only for two- or three-way models, either (i) require looping over all pairs of edges, including unrealized connections (e.g., \cite{graham2017econometric, Muris_Pakel_WP_2025}); \footnote{A slight modification of our method yields a computationally efficient estimator to handle the extensive-only case; see Appendix \ref{sec:binary} for details.} or (ii) rely on matrix multiplications that may scale worse in sparse networks.\footnote{See Remark \ref{rem:jochmans} on the computational complexity of \cite{jochmans2017two}.} In particular, as exemplified by our experiments, our computational implementation enables the use of the polyads method on large administrative datasets.
 See Section \ref{subsec:cost_considerations} for a more detailed discussion.

-We establish consistency and asymptotic normality under mild assumptions, extending the current theoretical framework in two main directions: relaxing sampling assumptions and better exploiting convexity.
-First, we do not require the existence of a distribution to sample the nodes, thus treating the fixed effects as true parameters and revealing fundamental geometrical properties that a graph should satisfy for consistency and asymptotic normality (see Assumptions \ref{ass:first_order_geometry} and \ref{ass:second_order_geometry}).
-Second, we obtain consistency without boundedness assumptions by modifying classical results from \cite{newey1994large} under the light of convex analysis tools from \cite{rockafellar-1970a} and asymptotic statistics results from \cite{Andersen1982}.
-We also avoid the existence of a limiting risk for asymptotic normality exploring results from \cite{victor}, which are based on \cite{ MR1026303, MR1186263}.
+We establish consistency and asymptotic normality under mild assumptions, extending the current theoretical framework.
+We identify sufficient conditions on the geometry of the graph that guarantee consistency and asymptotic normality.
+As \cite{graham2017econometric, jochmans2018semiparametric}, we allow for unbounded fixed effects.
+We are able to obtain consistency and asymptotic normality without compactness assumptions on the structural parameter by modifying classical results from \cite{newey1994large} under the light of convex analysis tools from \cite{rockafellar-1970a} and asymptotic statistics results from \cite{Andersen1982}.
+Finally, contrary to \cite{graham2017econometric} and \cite{jochmans2018semiparametric}, our proofs do not require the existence of a limiting risk function.